 Download the complete ECCS Working Group Charter

-All connecting links to join can be found on the agendas and the event calendar.
+Links to join these meetings can also be found on the ECCS Working Group webpage and the event calendar.
 Use the ‘Category’ button to select ‘Early Childhood Comprehensive Systems Grant’ and view all upcoming ECCS events.
 Meeting agendas will be posted as they become available.
-Other materials are available in the ECCS Shared Drive.
+Other materials are available in the ECCS Working Group Shared Drive.